hedglinnolan/hedglinnolan/README.md

 I've spent my career moving between theory and application — quantum optics at MIT Lincoln Lab, offensive cyber operations at the 780th MI Brigade, and now teaching statistics at West Point.
 The thread connecting all of it: **taking methods that are theoretically sound but practically inaccessible, and building tools so other people can use them correctly.**

-Most researchers I work with know their domain cold but shouldn't have to debug sklearn pipelines at 2 AM.
-That's the problem I'm solving.

 ---

 ### 🧪 Current Focus